© Serban Enache | Dreamstime.com

 Lavender used as aromatherapy or by mouth may increase the amount of drowsiness when taken in combination with pharmaceutical medications such as benzodiazepines (Xanax, Ativan, Valium), narcotics such as codeine, or certain antidepressants.
 If you’re taking prescription medications, consult with a health care practitioner.

+What anxiety remedies have you found to be effective?
 Share what works for you to help calm you down and deal with anxiety.
 Tell us in the Comments section below, and you’ll be helping other readers as well.

 Anxiety Disorders Association of America.